lajohnston/smslib/README.md

 ### Initialise

 In your init code call `interrupts.init`.
-This is performed automatically if you're using `smslib.init`.
+This is performed automatically if you're using `boot.asm`.

 ```
 interrupts.init